wazzupope/portfolio/README.md

 Change size of "X" close button on burger menu - use customCrossIcon referenced in docs, also see above linked github issue, users mentioned they needed to change the min-height and min-width of bm-cross-button in order to change the clickable button's size as well

-Consider adding image to background of home view under hero
+Background image for home view under hero is in assets, need to link it

 Edit text content